Azure/oms-log-analytics-firehose-nozzle/README.md

 Operators could customize these views or create new views through **View Designer**.

 ### 2. <a name="alert">Create Alert rules</a>
-This section describes some sample alert rules that operators may want to create for identifying important information in your Cloud Foundry deployment.
+This section describes some sample alert rules that operators may want to create for identifying important information in their Cloud Foundry deployments.

 For the process of creating alert rules in Log Analytics, please refer to this [article](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-alerts).